Explicit $L^2$ bounds for the Riemann $\zeta$ function: Classical foundations revisited

 \begin{lemma}[\textbf{Improved Euler-Maclaurin summation formula of second order}] Let $f:[0,\infty)\to\mathbb{C}$ be a continuous, piecewise $C^1$ function such that $f$, $f'$, $f''$ are in $L^{1}([0,\infty))$.
 Then

-\end{lemma} We mean $f''$ (and thus $\|f''\|_1$) in the sense of distributions (or measures), so that $\|f''\|_1$ stands for the total variation of the function $f'$ on the interval $\lbrack 0,\infty)$.
-Of course, if $f$ is $C^2$ or even piecewise $C^2$, this clarification is unnecessary: the total variation of $f'$ then equals the $L^1$ norm of the function $f''$. \begin{proof}
+\end{lemma} Here and elsewhere (for instance in Proposition~\ref{prop:hippogryph}), we mean $f''$ and $\|f''\|_1$ in the sense of distributions or measures, so that $\|f''\|_1$ stands for the total variation of the function $f'$ on the interval $\lbrack 0,\infty)$.
+If $f$ is in $C^2$, this is the same as the usual meaning.